Ovarian PRP ( Potent PRP ) & Magellan PRP & Stem Cells & PRP Ovarian Rejuvenation

 When improvement has been achieved, we go ahead with ovarian stimulation, when the indication of it is fertility.

-We do have now, long experience to say, that ovarian PRP does help in majority of the cases, as far as it regards at least the follicular recruitement, number of antricle follicles and finally number of eggs retrieved.
+We do have now, long experience to say, that ovarian PRP does help in majority of the cases, as far as it regards at least the follicular recruitement, number of antral follicles and finally number of eggs retrieved.

 Best results are achieved in younger women less than 40 years old.
 As we very well know, chromosomes depend mainly on one factor and that is age.
 There is no conclusive evidence that PRP does help the quality or the chromosomes of the oocytes retrieved.
 We do know though, that when more eggs are retrieved, statistically the chances of even one of them being chromosomically normal, are increased.
 In that way, PRP might have a benefit even in older women that do not want to jump straight into the egg donation process.